International Consolidated Airlines Group S.A. research snapshot

 Track passenger revenue per ASK, load factor, premium and transatlantic demand, fuel cost and hedge coverage, non-fuel unit costs, aircraft deliveries, free cash flow, net debt, Loyalty revenue, and shareholder returns.

 Use position sizing and a written invalidation rule.
-Airline indicators cannot reliably forecast wars, fuel shocks, pandemics, regulatory changes, or sudden demand changes.
+Airline indicators cannot reliably forecast wars, fuel shocks, recessions, regulatory changes, or sudden demand changes.

 Investment research summary